 Please contact the seller directly for warranty information for this product.
 You may also be able to find warranty information on the manufacturer’s website.

 Reading more reviews, it seems many people give up and believe after the return period expires, there’s nothing they can do.
 All products have warranties, and your credit card probably doubles the warranty period.
-But it seems even reputable companies like Bodun and OXO fob off customers with “demonstrate proof of purchase to the company you purchased it from.”
+But it seems even reputable companies like Bodun and OXO fob off customers with requirements like “demonstrate proof of purchase to the company you purchased it from.”

 aarke!
 An exception